 So how do marketers measure the effectiveness of branded content?
 Even Adobe, which creates analytics products, admits that its own measurement process for CMO.com isn’t fully comprehensive.
 Stoll’s team uses engagement, time spent, social shares, brand tracker studies and some attribution modeling to show how CMO.com’s content efforts are driving business opportunities for the larger Adobe brand.
 Adobe’s story is a perfect example of how advertisers and technology platforms are continuing to adapt to a new model of advertising that is based on voluntary attention.

-This post was originally published on Advertising Week AWXII Hub at Native Advertising and the Attention Economy: A Deep Dive on Native
+Originally published on Advertising Week AWXII Hub at Native Advertising and the Attention Economy: A Deep Dive on Native